Tigerpanzer02/Tigerpanzer02/README.md

 ![Tigerpanzer02's trophy](https://github-profile-trophy.vercel.app/?username=Tigerpanzer02&theme=alduin&row=1&column=8)
 ___
 - 🔭 I’m currently working on Plugily Projects.
-I am the manager with Marlene on that Project.
+I am the manager of it.
 We are providing a lot of minecraft minigame plugins.
-- ❤️ I am in Love with Marlene ;)